-Athletic Scholarships:
+Athletic Scholarships

-Mississippi Valley State University is a certified National Collegiate Athletic Association (NCAA) Division I Institution.
-As such, student athletes must have their initial-eligibility status determined only by the NCAA Eligibility Center.
-Athletic scholarships may be granted to first-time freshmen and two and four year college transfers who meet the NCAA requirements for initial and transfer eligibility certification.
+Mississippi Valley State University is a member of the National Collegiate Athletic Association (NCAA) Division I FCS (Football Championship Subdivision) and Southwestern Athletic Conference (SWAC).
+As such, student athletes must have their initial-eligibility status determined by the NCAA Eligibility Center.
+Athletic scholarships may be granted to first-time freshmen as well as two/four year college transfers who meet the NCAA requirements for initial and transfer eligibility certification.
 In addition, they must also meet the admission requirements as determined by MVSU in order to be granted an athletic scholarship.
-Applicants for this scholarship must be recommended by the Head Coach; register with NCAA Eligibility Center; complete a student athlete historical/release form; and be interviewed/accepted by the University for the athletic sport in which they are seeking scholarship assistance.
-Scholarships are available in eighteen (18) sports which include: basketball [men (M) and women (W)]; tennis (M and W); golf (M and W); Softball (W); six sports in track (3-M and 3-W); volleyball (W); baseball (M); bowling (W); football (M); and soccer (W).
+All athletic scholarships are recommended by the Head Coach.

+Perspective student athletes (PSAS) must register with NCAA Eligibility Center by paying the fee, submitting ACT/SAT test scores, final high school transcript and amateurism certification.
+Scholarships are available in fifteen (15) sports which include: basketball [men (M) and women (W)]; tennis (M and W); Softball (W); six sports in cross country/indoor track/outdoor track (3-M and 3-W); volleyball (W); baseball (M); football (M); and soccer (W).
 Athletic scholarship awards are dependent upon availability of funds and subject to prorating.
-For further information pertaining to athletic scholarships, contact the MVSU Director of Athletics at 662.254.3550.
+Athletic scholarship awards are awarded on a yearly basis dependent upon maintaining progress towards degree requirements, being a member of the sports team, and availability of funds.
+All awards are subject to prorating.
+For further information pertaining to athletic scholarships, contact the MVSU Office of Compliance at 662.254.3552.